Rakk301/speech-to-text-app/README.md

 # Speech-to-Text Application

-A macOS-native speech-to-text utility app that runs offline, triggered by a global hotkey (⌘⇧S), transcribes real-time microphone input, applies LLM-based postprocessing, then pastes the final output at the cursor.
+A macOS-native speech-to-text utility app that runs locally, triggered by a global hotkey, transcribes real-time microphone input, (optionally) applies LLM-based postprocessing, then pastes the final output at the cursor.

 ## 🏗️ System Architecture